UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 	- Unreal Engine make these and are known as "UE4 Dedicated Servers"
 	- an example of this was done in the previous HowTo: [UE4 Multi-player Testing With HTML5](README.1.emscripten.UE4.HTML5.md#ue4-multi-player-testing-with-html5)

-- another way to host game sessions is to have the running application open a listening port and perform the same functionality as a Dedicated Server
+- another way to host game sessions is to have the running application **open a listening port** and perform the same functionality as a Dedicated Server (many console games do this)
 	- we will be doing an example of this here

 finally, the HTML5 client will need to connect to a **listening host**.